PoojithaKomaravelli/nm-code-assessment/filter-app/README.md

 # FilterApp

 This project was initially generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.2.
+The app helps the user to quickly choose from  available options i.e, it helps even lamen user to search using category list auto populated on click of the input field.
+Based on user selection examples of selected category are shown below the input field

 # Angular CLI goodies